SakSal-tech/trade-capture-system/docs/Development-Errors-and-fixes.md

 # Trade Capture System – Debugging Log (All 31+ failing tests to green)

-This log is a narrative of how I investigated and fixed more than thirty failing tests across the backend, written in first person and UK English.
-I include the original failure messages, the root cause I discovered, the solution I implemented with code snippets, and the impact on the codebase and test suite.
+This log is a narrative of how I investigated and fixed more than thirty failing tests across the backend, I include the original failure messages, the root cause I discovered, the solution I implemented with code snippets, and the impact on the codebase and test suite.
 I have grouped related failures so the story is readable and thorough.

 ---